trd16/OSProject1/README.md

 Known Bugs
 -----------
--After using the input operator, occasionally the compiler gets stuck and you have to ctrl c out of it.
+-After using the input operator, occasionally the compiler gets stuck but typing another command can fix the problem so that our shell may keep running.

 -After using one pipe command, the shell breaks and you have to exit and restart.